cloud-bulldozer/airflow-kubernetes/docs/variables.md

 3. `profile` refers to a specific configuration within that release+platform (i.e. ovn)

-Since `profile` is the last level of the hierarchy the dags are generated on a profile basis and are defined in the `manifest.yaml`
+The combination of these three arguments defines a unique `release` within the `manifest.yaml`

 #### Airflow Variables